AdguardTeam/KnowledgeBase/docs/general/license/activation.md

 ## How to activate a license

 To activate your license, go to the *License* section of your AdGuard product and find the *Log in* field or *Activate* button.
-Then use the email and password of your AdGuard account to log in.
+Use the email and password of your AdGuard account to log in.
 If you don't have an account yet, you will be offered to create one.

 > Note: To activate a license via AdGuard account, you need to have a valid license with at least one open slot there.
 If your license is already used on a maximum number of devices, you can [upgrade it](#how-to-upgrade-a-license) or [transfer it from one device to another](#how-to-transfer-a-license-to-another-device).